thedatasnok/idata2502-project/docs/report.md

 ### Ansible

 Ansible is a tool for configuration management.
-In this projecet I use it for configuring the environment after nodes are provisioned.
+In this project I use it for configuring the environment after nodes are provisioned by Terraform.
 In addition, Ansible is masterless making it well suited for a idempotent pipeline.

 ### Linode